Optical conductivity of layered topological semimetal TaNiTe$_5$: Results and Discussion

 Since \ce{TaNiTe5} has been reported to be a nodal line semimetal, it makes sense to compare it with other such materials, for example the representative square net lattice systems \ce{ZrSiS} \cite{Schilling2017}, \ce{ZrSiSe} \cite{Shao2020} and \ce{BaNiS2} \cite{Santos-Cottin2021}.
 In all of these nodal line semimetals, there is a fairly flat part in $\sigma_1(\omega)$, with little frequency dependence, and a temperature-induced spectral weight transfer.
 The spectral weight moves from energies above the region of flat $\sigma_1(\omega)$ to energies below that region.
 No similar behavior can be seen in \ce{TaNiTe5}.
 Instead, a strong Drude contribution is followed by a series of broad, frequency-dependent excitations.

 Figure~\ref{fig4}(a) shows the calculated band structure along the high-symmetry directions, resulting in a composite Fermi surface shown in Fig.~\ref{fig4}(b).
 As a result of structural features, the calculated Fermi surface consists of strongly warped 2D sheets, an interconnected tubular pocket with open orbits along both the $c$ and $b$ directions, and ellipsoidal 3D pockets.
 The 2D sheets reflect a structural motif of tantalum and nickel polymer chains running along the $a$ direction.
 From this calculation, the optical conductivity, shown in Figs.~\ref{fig4}(c) and \ref{fig4}(d) for the two light polarizations, can be determined.
 Since the band structure shows multiple bands crossing the Fermi level, we expect multiple Drude contributions in optical conductivity.
+It is worth noting that while multiple Drude components were introduced into the fits, in each case they collapsed back into a single Drude term, suggesting that while this is clearly a multiband material, the scattering rates appear to be similar enough so that a single Drude term describes the real part of the optical conductivity.
 Furthermore, multiple bands above and below the Fermi level allow for a number of interband transitions to be excited.
 Many of these bands are parallel, leading to an enhanced joint density of states.
 Each of the transitions can be seen as a feature in the optical conductivity, providing an explanation for multiple peaks in the measured data.
 In general, the \textit{ab initio} calculations correspond very well to the experimental optical conductivity.